Beyond Correlation: A Practical Introduction to Causal Inference in Observational Social Psychology

 09:00–09:45 How to ask a causal question State precise causal questions with the potential outcomes framework; focus on the average treatment effect (ATE).

-11:00–11:30 Coffee break & discussion (you might need to bring a your own coffee) Informal space for questions, clarifying assumptions, and networking.
+11:00–11:30 Coffee break & discussion (you might need to bring your own coffee) Group Activities

-13:45–14:30 Beyond averages: heterogeneous treatment effects and policy trees Introduce heterogeneous treatment effects (HTE), conditional ATEs, and policy trees; discuss when effects differ across people.
+13:45–14:30 Beyond averages: heterogeneous treatment effects and policy trees Introduce heterogeneous treatment effects (Conditional Average Treatment Effects) and policy trees; discuss when effects differ across people.

-14:30–15:00 Revisiting our examples: policy tree analyses Analyse heterogeneity in Zahle and Hannah's case studies; interpret tree-based decision rules useful for obtaining *policies*.
+14:30–15:00 Revisiting our examples: policy tree analyses Case study 2; interpret tree-based decision rules useful for obtaining *policies*.

-15:00–16:00 Hands-on demonstration: formulating questions and estimating effects in R R demonstration using causal forests; interpret simulated ATEs and HTEs, graphs, reporting & etc.
+15:00–16:00 Hands-on demonstration: formulating questions and estimating effects in R R demonstrahion using causal forests; interpret simulated ATEs and HTEs, graphs, reporting & etc.

 Contact